microsoft/gather/README.md

 notebook's metadata.
 The user interface has a few quirks.

 Help us make this a real, practical, and really useful tool.
-We welcome any and all feedback and contribution.
+We welcome any and all feedback and contributions.
 We are particularly in need of the opinions and efforts of those with a penchant for hacking code analysis.